slatedocs/slate/source/includes/_purchase_orders.md

 To use this feature, you need to pass other user's id in `purchase_order[on_behalf_of]` params

-### Copy

-You can check `can_copy` boolean flag in the api response to make sure whether or not current logged in user can copy the purchase order.

 ### QuickBooks Account

 If QuickBooks is connected, then customer also have ability to map QuickBooks Account with their PEX Budget,